Stay updated on our activities

 After the seminar you should have:

-- a good understanding of the European rules and principles on public procurement, including case law and green procurement
+- a good understanding of the European rules and principles on public procurement, including case law

 - awareness of the various phases in the procurement cycle and its practical implications